apollographql/apollo-client/README.md

 ![Build status](https://travis-ci.org/apollostack/apollo-client.svg?branch=master)

-A simple but functional GraphQL client built on Redux for a great development experience.
+A simple but functional GraphQL client with a great development experience.

 In the planning stage.